Okiro’s sermon against vote buying – The Sun Nigeria

 By Emeka Oraetoka

-Almost two weeks ago, retired Inspector-General of Police, Sir Mike Okiro, warned against selling and buying votes during presidential primaries of registered political parties in Nigeria and the general election in 2023.
-In a widely publicized programme in Abuja, captioned: “Presidential aspirants’ media interactive platform” organised by New Nigeria Dream Initiative (NNDI), Okiro warned of the danger posed by vote buying and selling in our body polity.
+Almost two weeks ago, former Inspector-General of Police, Sir Mike Okiro, warned against selling and buying votes during presidential primaries of registered political parties in Nigeria and the general election in 2023.
+In a widely publicized programme in Abuja, captioned “Presidential aspirants’ media interactive platform,” organised by New Nigeria Dream Initiative (NNDI), Okiro warned of the danger posed by vote buying and selling in our body polity.

 Okiro strongly cautioned Nigerians to say “enough is enough” in 2023 by rejecting politicians’ money during the voting process.
-Further he said “Nigerians will talk about the leadership deficiency, but I say no, that is not enough!
+Further, he said “Nigerians will talk about the leadership deficiency, but I say no, that is not enough!
 It takes two angles!
 If leaders have deficiency, we have followers’ complacency!
-Because if leaders are behaving, we just laugh, wave at them, and say walk and go!
-And they will do the same thing again.
-He went further by capturing how the situation will be if Nigerians don’t sell their votes thus: —“But if we say no!
+Because, if leaders are behaving, we just laugh, wave at them, and say, walk and go!
+And they will do the same thing again.”

+He went further by capturing how the situation will be if Nigerians don’t sell their votes thus: “But if we say no!
 Enough is enough, they change!
-You go, they give you money for votes so that you can vote for somebody whether the person can perform or not!
-They give you N5, 000 and you look for four years.
-That means the N5, 000 is your due for four years. —
+You go, they give you money for votes so that you can vote for somebody, whether the person can perform or not!
+They give you N5,000 and you look for four years.
+That means the N5,000 is your due for four years.”

-Although some Nigerians have spoken out against vote buying in the past, what made Okiro’s intervention on vote buying and selling interesting, as well as attracted attention was the timing.
-Before, people talked about vote buying and selling during general elections only, but Okiro warned against it, when political parties, particularly, the two main political parties were preparing to elect candidates into various national and state positions.
+Although some Nigerians have spoken out against vote buying in the past, what made Okiro’s intervention on vote buying and selling interesting, as well as attracted attention, was the timing.
+Before, people talked about vote buying and selling during elections only, but Okiro warned against it when political parties, particularly the two main political parties, were preparing to elect candidates into various national and state positions.

-As if he is a prophet and read the mood of Nigerians in warning about the evil of vote buying and selling, Nigerians took to various information dissemination outlets to vent their anger at the heavily monetized primary election of the main opposition party, Peoples Democratic Party (PDP).
+As if he was a prophet and read the mood of Nigerians in warning about the evils of vote buying and selling, Nigerians took to various information dissemination outlets to vent their anger at the heavily monetized primary election of the main opposition party, People’s Democratic Party (PDP).
 The election was allegedly characterized by vote buying and selling.
 The election is still generating negative reactions from Nigerians.
-Had PDP presidential candidates and electorate listened to Okiro’s advice, the damage to the image of the party would have been averted.
+Had PDP presidential aspirants and electorate listened to Okiro’s advice, the damage to the image of the party would have been averted.

 The negative consequences have started rearing its ugly head already.
-Report has it that the son of immediate past Vice President of Nigeria, Adam Namadi, after losing the House of Representatives primary election in Kaduna, despite inducing delegates with money to vote for him, decided to use vigilante group to retrieve his money from those delegates.
-Supposing there was resistance during the money retrieval mission by the vigilantes, some delegates may lose their lives.
-Punch newspaper of June 2, 2022, carried a story of one PDP delegate from Kaduna State, Tanko Sabo, who sold his vote for N12m.
-According to the report, the lucky delegate said he was donating the money to his constituent.
+Report has it that the son of immediate past Vice President of Nigeria, Adam Namadi, after losing the House of Representatives primary election in Kaduna, despite inducing delegates with money to vote for him, decided to use a vigilance group to retrieve his money from those delegates.
+Supposing there was resistance during the money retrieval mission by the vigilante, some delegates may lose their lives.
+The Punch newspaper of June 2, 2022, carried a story of one PDP delegate from Kaduna State, Tanko Sabo, who sold his vote for N12 million.
+According to the report, the lucky delegate said he was donating the money to his constituency.
 Now, as Okiro postulated, Tanko Sabo and his constituents were bought for N12m.
 They will not have any say on how they are governed, if the buyer of Sabo’s vote wins the 2023 presidential election, because he had paid.

-The negative reactions trailing the just concluded convention of PDP was taken to a new height when one of the contestants was asked by a popular TV anchor if he was disappointed that he got only one vote, and his kinsmen from the East did not vote for him, he simply said “Only few men remember their surname when dollars is placed on the table”.
+The negative reactions trailing the just concluded convention of the PDP were taken to a new height when one of the contestants was asked by a popular TV anchor, if he was disappointed that he got only one vote, and his kinsmen from the East did not vote for him, he simply said, “Only few men remember their surname when dollars is placed on the table.”

-Expectedly, the Economic and Financial Crimes Commission (EFCC) and Independent Corrupt Practices Commission (ICPC) are reportedly working cooperatively to fight vote buying in our electoral system.
 Following Okiro’s advocacy, the immediate past President of Nigeria, Goodluck Ebele Jonathan, has condemned the retrogressive practice of vote buying and selling at parties’ conventions.
-So many prominent Nigerians are delightfully adding their voice, in condemnation of this shameful practice.
+So many prominent Nigerians are delightfully adding their voice in condemnation of this shameful practice.

 As a solution to vote selling, Okiro urged Nigerians to jettison voting of political parties and ensure they bring in someone with good track records who can deliver dividends of democracy to them.
 These are his exact words, “We’re not going to follow bandwagons, we are going to vote for people irrespective of their political parties.
 It can be A B C D or UAW or whatever party.
 We will look at individuals.
 Is he good?
 “Look at his track records!
 Look at people who are qualified, not where they come from, irrespective of the party they belong to, to make sure that if they rule us, the dividend of democracy will reach everyone.”